+However, we could be better...

+- analyses often not reproducible

+- over-reliance on tools

-However, we could be better because our analyses are not reproducible, we have an over-reliance on tools, and reproduction is discouraged ((i) journals are not interested in publishing the same analysis twice; (ii) researchers fear repercussions if they criticize the research of others (face-threatening).
+- reproduction is discouraged

+- (i) journals are not interested in publishing the same analysis twice;

+- (ii) researchers fear repercussions if they criticize the research of others (face-threatening).